deralex1985/ase_coaching_gilded_rose_kata/Java-Spock/Refactoring_Agenda.md

   - Quality drops to 0 after the concert
 - "Conjured Items":
   - degrade in Quality twice as fast as normal items

+### Requirements not covered by updated Testfixture
+- Sulfuras never has to be sold
+- Sulfuras does not decreases in Quality
+- Conjured Items degrade in Quality twice as fast as normal items -> Fixture expects default pace of degradation

   **Class Item is not to be touched!**